There are pipelines to fill, quotas to meet, and metrics to supersede.

 With the changing customer or buyer journey, sales teams need to be creative and adjust their processes according to the requirement of the customers.

 In a hyper-connected world, B2B buyers expect the same level of personalization as B2C buyers.
 The customers want to be reached through the channels they prefer.

 Therefore, SDRs need to create a multi-touchpoint campaign that includes several channels such as email, phone, social media, and events, to move the buyer forward in the sales funnel.

 This is one of the toughest challenges in B2B sales when done without the right technology.

 3. New Data Protection Rules

-The rise of the internet and the subsequent digitalization has forced governments to think of data privacy and security of their people.
+The rise of the internet and the subsequent digitalization has forced governments to think of data privacy and the security of their people.

 There has been a growing concern over the privacy of consumer data and its weaponization, prompting rules like General Data Protection Regulation (GDPR), which affects companies selling services/products in Europe.